-Buildings 20~40 years
+Buildings 10∼40 years

-Machinery and equipment 3~10 years
+Machinery and equipment 1~10 years

 Transportation equipment 4~6 years

-Office equipment 3~5 years
+Office equipment 3~6 years

-Other equipment 1~6 years
+Other equipment 1~9 years

-An item of property, plant and equipment and any significant part initially recognized is derecognized upon disposal or when no future economic benefits are expected from its use or disposal.
+An item of property, plant and equipment or any significant part initially recognized is derecognized upon disposal or when no future economic benefits are expected from its use or disposal.
 Any gain or loss arising on derecognition of the asset is recognized in profit or loss.

-The assets' residual values, useful lives and methods of depreciation are reviewed at each financial year end and adjusted prospectively, if appropriate.
+The property, plant and equipment's residual values, useful lives and methods of depreciation are reviewed at each financial year.
+If the expected values differ from the estimates, the differences are recorded as a change in accounting estimate.